 That can lead to a similar interaction with them that you’d have at the door and may gain you yet another support.

-Yes this is a lot of work and takes a great deal of time.
-That’s true of anything worthwhile in life.
+Yes, this is a lot of work and takes a great deal of time.
+Isn’t that always true of anything worthwhile in life?

-Those who don’t want to put in the work and the time to succeed often don’t.
+Those who don’t to want to put in the work and the time to reach their goals often fail to do so.

 Those who are willing to do the hard work and invest the time tend to be the people who win.
 Especially when it comes to elections.